aws-cloudformation/aws-cloudformation-macros/PyPlate/README.md

 ## Basic Usage

-Place Python code as a literal bock anywhere in your template.
+Place Python code as a literal block anywhere in your template.
 The literal block will be replaced with the contents of the `output` variable defined in your code.
 There are several variables available to your code:

 - `params`: dict containing the contents of the templateParameterValues